Frankie-Spencer/Virtual_DNA_Lab/README.md

 # virtual_dna_lab

-A software tool for visualization and analysis of simulated raw outputs of NFsim simulater
+A software tool for visualization and analysis of simulated raw outputs of NFsim simulator

 by Michael Sneddon http://michaelsneddon.net/nfsim/.